waylan/mddoc/README.md

     I expect this includes creating some sort of mock modules/classes/functions with doc strings that the tests can be run against.

+    As an aside, the existing implementation simply sudclasses pydoc, removes some unneeded features and alters object nesting and object titles to fix Markdown's syntax.
+It was suprising how quickly I got it working.
+ALthough, I'm sure there are multiple edge cases I didn't account for.
+Comprehensive tests will likely reveal all sorts of issues.

 *   The format and syntax of the DocTag is not set in stone at this point.
 I'm not sure I even like it.
 I was inclined to go with curly brackets (`{}`), but I know that a number of poeple run their Markdown through Django or Jinga template